UiharuKazari2008/SOS-Keychip/README.md

 const char* initCommunicationLKey = "INITAL_128_AES_KEY";
 const char* ininCommunicationIV = "INITAL_128_IV_KEY";
 ```
+2. Create CMAK authentication string
+    * Authentication String should be a [base64 encoded string](https://www.bing.com/search?q=base64+encode) like bellow with each value separated by spaces
+    * `GAMEID INITAL_128_AES_KEY INITAL_128_IV_KEY`
-2. Launch Arduino IDE and flash the firmware
+3. Launch Arduino IDE and flash the firmware
   * Install the following libraries with the library manager
     * ArduinoBearSSL
     * Adafruit_ST7789 (ONLY If your using the ST7789 version)